 Mary's Terrace: 52-56 Cardigan Street, Carlton, Victoria

-The terraces themselves, built in 1885 are typical of the Melbourne style from the period but notably built right up to the property line leaving little room for a front porch.
+The terraces themselves are typical of the Melbourne style from the period but notably built right up to the property line leaving little room for a front porch.
 A pediment central to all the terraces sits atop the parapet with the name and date of the terraces which hides the roof structures.
 There is a horizontal cornice contrasting with the vertical party walls each with neat classical corbels helping to define the two storey verandah.
 The top levels each have two double hung windows and the bottom storeys have a single room and side hall with a triple pane window and window above the door.
 Unfortunate seventies style awnings appear on some of the house windows.
 A central cast iron corinthian column divides each bay which have the standard cast iron lacework including brackets and balustrade.
 A short cast iron fence completes the filigree composition.

 Mary’s Terrace is classified by the National Trust (B3642).
 It is covered by a heritage overlay HO70 as part of the Melbourne Planning Scheme.